saltkid/sgr/README.md

     - **args**: none
     - prints version

-## Extra
+---
+# Extras
-### 1. Calling sift through a shortcut in Windows Terminal
+## Calling sift through a shortcut in Windows Terminal
 1. Add **sift** to your PATH **OR** just keep in mind its location
 2. Open Windows Terminal and go to settings (`Ctrl+,`)
 3. Open settings.json
 4. Under `"actions"`, there are a list of commands.
 Add either of these two snippets (or both):

-Below will send the string `sift` to the terminal and press enter when you press `ctrl+f`.
+Below will just insert the string `sift` to the terminal and press enter when you press `ctrl+f`.
 This will open up the [fzf](https://github.com/junegunn/fzf) prompt waiting for input.
 ```
 {
     "name": "Find and Goto Git Repository",